Cambridge105/radiocompanions.co.uk/_contributors/centre-33.md

 twitter: Centre33Camb
 facebook: centre33cambs
 ---
-Centre 33 supports young people up to the age of 25 with mental health, caring responsibilities, housing, sexual health and more.
+Centre 33 provides free and confidential support and information for young people up the age of 25.
+The service has hubs in Cambridge, Ely, Huntingdon, Peterborough and Wisbech, and offer support with mental health, caring responsibilities, housing, sexual health, money, employment and more.
 <!--more-->

 Lydia spoke to Ben Volonakis about how young people have been affected by loneliness during the pandemic: